Maia Mitchell as Cecilia Collins

 I suppose I was the only one affected by my father’s disappearance.

-The next morning, I woke up in bed.
+The next morning, I woke up with a headache.
 The music was still blaring out of my earbuds even though they had fallen out of my ears during sleep.
 I wiped the small bit of drool from my face and rubbed my eyes, slowly opening them.

-I walked into my bathroom and undressed as I turned on the hot water for a shower.
+I walked into my bathroom and undressed as I turned on the hot water for a shower, pleading for it to wake me up and to cure my pounding head.

-I can tell it’s going to be another beautiful day.
+I could tell it was going to be another beautiful day in paradise.